best-practice-and-impact/ons-spark/ons-spark/spark-concepts/spark_application_and_ui.md

 The first step is to create an application.
 Once we create a Spark application we can look at the Spark UI.
 If we stop the Spark session using `spark.stop()`/`spark_disconnect()` or disconnect from the notebook, the Spark UI for our application can no longer be accessed.

-Let's start with the necesarry imports and create an application.
+Let's start with the necessary imports and create an application.
 ````{tabs}
 ```{code-tab} py
 import os, IPython